Art404/de-tweet/README.md

 Variable | Description
 :------- | :----------
-firebase\_url | Optional Firebase server to listen to, will get added to the `app` prop at the top level container.
+cookie\_key | Key used to serialize cookies for safe API token storage. firebase\_url | Firebase server to listen to, will maintain people's deletion states. firebase\_uid | Firebase UID to auth into DB firebase\_secret | Firebase secret to auth into DB

 ```bash